 The profession of entomology is increasingly important to the welfare and progress of human society.
 Professional entomologists have the position and authority to render effective service to humanity, in keeping with high standards of ethical conduct.
 To advance and maintain the honor and dignity of the profession, the Entomological Society of America has authored and established positions on a wide range of subjects.
-After first publishing here on the ESA website, position statements will publish in the ESA journal Annals of the Entomological Society of America.
 They remain valid policy of the Entomological Society of America for four years after their initial publishing date unless renewed or retired by the ESA Governing Board.

 Click through to read the ESA Position Statements on the following topics: